At Fir Farm, we operate a holistic system, producing food in ways that work with nature, observing it’s principles of diversity and balance.

 Under the guidance of Vaughan Lewis from the Wild Trout Trust we have carried out significant work to our section of the river to improve conditions for wild Brown Trout and other river species.
 We have installed three trout bypasses which allow the fish to migrate and spawn.
 Felled and fallen trees are used to create important habitats for trout as well as gravel banks which are good for spawning.

 Find out more about the Wild Trout Trust here.

-We have planted over 50 acres of native woodland (nearly 45,000 trees) and 4.2 kilometres of hedgerow, two fruit orchards and a nuttery, providing food and habitats for local wildlife and also provides a sustainable fuel source for the future.
-We use the sheep to graze between the trees as part of our woodland strategy which has exposed hunting ground for owls, and we have seen an increase in wildlife throughout the woodland.
+We have planted over 50 acres of native woodland (nearly 45,000 trees) and 4.2 kilometres of hedgerow, two fruit orchards and a nuttery, providing food and habitats for local wildlife and also providing a sustainable source of fuel.
+We use the sheep to graze between the trees as part of our woodland management strategy which has exposed hunting ground for owls, and we have seen an increase in wildlife throughout the woodland.
 We also have nest boxes for many native woodland birds such as tree sparrows and robins.

 Using timber gathered from sustainable sources we create woodchip biofuel from virgin softwood, which supplies not only Fir Farm but also many local businesses with an eco-friendly source of fuel.

 To find out more about out biomass fuel click here.

 Much of our water is naturally sourced from boreholes, springs and ponds.
 We have created four ponds on the farm and aim to increase our percentage of water harvested year on year to ensure that when the cattle are housed they drink only collected rainwater.
 All the run-off water from the farm yards and buildings is collected and stored in a lagoon.
 We re-use the water in the summer on the grasslands and arable fields.
 We keep our water management strategy under review and it is a continually evolving process.